2024-02-28 20:07:04

 Broad criticism of failings in the care sector came from Christian Ragger (FPÖ).
 He complained that the problems were self-inflicted, including the failure to raise the care key, the academicization of care and the high documentation effort.

 Peter Wurm (FPÖ) stated that nursing teaching was initiated by the Freedom Party and named a series of measures that, in his view, would counteract the personnel shortage.
-For example, not all nursing staff are “burnt out” and there is potential among retired nurses who could take on “one or two services per week”.
+For example, not all nursing staff are “burnt out” and there is potential among retired nurses who might take on “one or two services per week”.
 Wurm saw the recruitment of nursing staff from abroad as merely postponing the problem into the future.
-Rosa Ecker (FPÖ) criticized what she saw as excessive bureaucracy in the care sector and that there was no central contact point where those affected could find out about the various care services.
+Rosa Ecker (FPÖ) criticized what she saw as excessive bureaucracy in the care sector and that there was no central contact point where those affected might find out regarding the various care services.

 Greens: SPÖ has slept for years